-- Term of agreement monthly until termination by the Company or until the next AGM in 2016. - No entitlement to any compensation or damage or payment of any further director's fees for any period after termination. - Remuneration will be \$45,000 per annum.
+- Term of agreement monthly until termination by the Company or until the next AGM. - No entitlement to any compensation or damage or payment of any further director's fees for any period after termination. - Remuneration will be \$45,000 per annum (inclusive of superannuation).